dimkasta/F3-UAM/README.md

-# F3-UAM v0.1.6.alpha
+# F3-UAM v0.2.1.alpha

+UPDATE (8/2016): Development is active once more.

+**DO NOT use over your old code.
+The Current code is not compatible with the old**

+**Documentation also requires heavy changes**

+If you used the library before, a lot of things are changed.

+If you need any features now would be the time to ask for them with an Issue

-A plugin standing somewhere between Model and Controller, abstracting good practice functionality around User Access Management in a Web Application based on F3
+F3 UAM is a plugin standing somewhere between Model and Controller, abstracting good practice functionality around User Access Management in a Web Application based on F3

 For a complete list of pending functionality check the link below

 https://github.com/dimkasta/F3-UAM/issues

-UPDATE (8/2016): Development is active once more.
-If you need any features now would be the time to ask for them with an Issue

 Please keep in mind that this is a work in progress and should be used with care.